-26. Observations were primarily weighted using estimates of effective sample sizes (ESS) and CVs.
-The ESS for catch-at-age and catch-at-length proportions were further adjusted (i.e. reduced) through a number of iterations by accounting for process error until ESS values (Candy 2008).
-For a small number of fishing years, the ESS values could not be determined due to insufficient years of data, so a value of either 200 or 400 was assigned.
-Process error for catch rate data was calculated using the method described in Appendix 2 of Candy and Constable (2008).
-The process error was estimated to be greater than zero only for the f2 CPUE series and at the final iteration the process error CV estimate (i.e. 'cv\process\error' for lognormal distributed data) was 0.147.
-No process error component was calculated for the abundance-at-age and abundance-at-length data to give extra statistical weight to the survey data (Francis 2011).
+29. Observations were primarily weighted using estimates of ESS and CVs.
+The ESS for catch-at-age and catch-at-length proportions were further adjusted (i.e. reduced) through a number of iterations by accounting for process error until ESS values converged (Candy, 2008).
+For a small number of fishing years the ESS values could not be determined due to insufficient data, so a value of either 200 or 400 was assigned.
+Process error for catch-rate data was calculated using the method described in Appendix 2 of Candy and Constable (2008).
+The process error was estimated to be greater than zero only for the f2 CPUE series, and at the final iteration the process error CV estimate (i.e. 'cv\process\error' for lognormal distributed data) was 0.147.
+No process error component was calculated for the abundance-atage and abundance-at-length data to give extra statistical weight to the survey data (Francis, 2011).